lowtze/latin-books/Julia - Reed/Reed - Julia.md

 cena, -ae, /. � supper.

-Ceres, Cereris,/. � Ceres, goddess
+Cerēs, Cereris,/. � Cerēs, goddess

 of the com.
 ceteri, -ae, -a � the rest.